Pack Memorial Library

 Pack Library in the Early Days

-Pack Memorial Library is located in downtown Asheville at 67 Haywood Street and is the main branch in the Buncombe County Public Library System.
+Anchored as it is in downtown Asheville at 67 Haywood Street, the Pack Memorial Library is a community center that continues to thrive while changing with the times.
+Pack Library is the main branch in the Buncombe County Public Library System.
 The first Pack Library was named for George Willis Pack and was located on Pack Square.
-The current, 56,000-square foot facility on Haywood was built in 1978 and renovated in 2012.
+The current 56,000-square-foot facility on Haywood was built in 1978 and renovated in 2012.

 It has over 150,000 items available for perusal and free check out including books, periodicals, CDs, DVDs, and research materials.
 It also features internet access, free Wi-Fi, word processing, and photocopy services.
 Pack Memorial is also home to the Bookends Used Book Store, Buncombe County Special Collections (previously the North Carolina Room), Lord Auditorium, and the Thomas Wolfe Collection.